coatespt/cursor-twitter/SESSION_NOTES.md

 or so words in a window of say, a million tweets, get about as much total usage as the least used 100,000.

---- How the heuristic works.
+## How the heuristic works.

---- Word frequency computations.
+### Word Frequency Computations

-We use a periodic computation of global frequency to divide the universe of words into F frequency classes, with the most frequently used words in the first class, and the least frequent words in the last class.
+We use a periodic computation of global word frequency to divide the universe of words into F frequency classes, with the most frequently used words in the first class, and the least frequent words in the last class.
 This frequency analysis is done outside of the processing of the stream of inbound tweets.
+The purpose is to provide a background look at what normal word frequencies are at the particular time of day, day of week, etc.

-The global computation is done at a very coarse grain, e.g., say, between fifteen minutes and an hour.
-The word freqencies are computed and the words are divided into equivalence classes according to frequency.
-If you have F frequency classes, the words in each class will in the aggregate have been used approximately equally.
+The global computation is done at a very coarse grain, e.g., say, between fifteen minutes and an hour.The word freqencies are computed and the words are divided into equivalence classes according to frequency.
+The words in each class will account for approximately equal usage.

 The word frequency classes are used to construct a series of filters that allow an incoming word's frequency to be identified.
-The first few classes are quite small, so hashed sets are appropriate.
-The bigger classes use Bloom filters.
-Any word that doesn't match at all obviously rare, so it is treated as being in the least frequent class.
+The first few classes contain only a few words, and the last more than all the others put together.
+Any incoming word that doesn't match to any frequency class is necessarily rare, so it is treated as being in the least frequent class.

-The word counts, frequency class computation, etc. is done on a separate thread, and the main tweet processing is periodically suspended while the frequency filters are updated.
+The word counts, frequency class computation, etc. are done on a separate thread.
+Behind the scenese it swaps in new frequency filters to be used by the main processing pipeline.

+### Receiving Tweets
+The main routine reads inbound Tweets in CSV format.
+It maintains a queue of the latest W Tweets.
+(W might be fifteen minutes to an hour's worth of Tweets.)

+It parses them, identifies the tokens in the text, and puts the tokens on a queue for the off-line frequency calculations to use.
+When Tweets age out of the queue, it puts these on another queue for the the off-line frequency calculations to use to age them out of the frequency counts.

+The tokens from the tweets are divided into the F frequency classes and handed off to F queues for the busy word processors to work on.
+They are not handed off as Tokens but as three-part-keys 3pk's.

+The busy word processors work or shorter windows of Tweets--a few thousand in a window.
+When a window of tokens have been handed to the busy word processors, th

--- Processing the stream
+### Processing the Stream of

 There is a separate pipeline for each of the frequency classes.